How do you Keep Mice Out of Your House

 Once mice are in the house, Do-It-Yourself efforts to get rid of the mice can be a long & frustrating experience.

 So, why not just keep the mice out of your house?
 Stopping the mice before they become a problem is the first defense in mouse control.
+You may find yourself wondering how to keep mice out of your home.

 It’s a 2-Pronged Approach: